isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-African Violet.md

 <section>
   <h4>Environmental needs:</h4>
-  <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">at least 4 hours of indirect sunlight</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">porous, well-drained soil</a> and require moderate watering.</p>
+  <p>This plant thrives in areas with <a href="/page-index/horticulture-techniques/gauging-light/">at least 4 hours of indirect sunlight</a>, but will <a href="/page-index/plant-problems/sunburn/">burn</a> in more than 6 hours of direct sunlight.
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">sandy or loamy soil</a> at least 10cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-container/">container gardening</a>.</p>
 	<br>
 </section>